Sebastien Daucé

 It was during his training at the Conservatoire National Supérieur de Musique de Lyon that he met the future members of Correspondances.
 Key influences among his teachers there were Françoise Lengellé and Yves Rechsteiner.
 Initially in demand as a continuo player and vocal répétiteur (with the Pygmalion ensemble, the Festival d’Aix-en-Provence, and the Maîtrise and Orchestre Philharmonique de Radio France among others), he formed the ensemble Correspondances in Lyon in 2009, assembling around him singers and instrumentalists with a passion for the French sacred repertory of the Grand Siècle.

-With the ensemble, which he directs from the harpsichord or the organ, he travels throughout France and the world, and frequently records for radio.
-Sébastien Daucé and the ensemble Correspondances are in residence at the Caen theater, with whom they are developing their first stage projects (Histoires sacrées directed by Vincent Huguet in 2016, Le Ballet Royal de la Nuit directed by Francesca Lattuada in November 2017 and to be revived in the fall of 2020), and associated with the Opera and the Chapel of the Château de Versailles, the Louvre Museum, and the Aquarium Theater at the Cartoucherie.
+With this ensemble, which he directs from the harpsichord or the organ, he now travels throughout France and around the world, and frequently broadcasts on radio.
+Sébastien Daucé and Correspondances are in residence at the théâtre de Caen, where they developed their first staged projects (Trois Femmes directed by Vincent Huguet in 2016, Le Ballet Royal de la Nuit directed by Francesca Lattuada in November 2017).
+Atypical in its scenic proposals, the adventure continues with the English mask Cupid & Death in 2020, a resurrection of the Sacre de Louis XIV in 2021 and Charpentier’s David et Jonathas in 2023.
+Sébastien Daucé and the ensemble are also associate artists at the Opéra and Chapelle of the Château de Versailles.

 Correspondances now enjoys international recognition: at the ECHO Preis ceremony in the Berlin Konzerthaus in 2016, it won the award categories of Best World Premiere Recording (for Le Concert Royal de la Nuit) and Best Young Conductor of the Year, while the Australian Limelight magazine named it Operatic Recording of 2016 for Le Concert Royal de la Nuit.